- Associate Professor and Interim Head of the Department

 The deadline for submission of applications for admission is January 15.
 Candidates will normally commence their programs in the Fall semester.

-Research areas for graduate study at the Doctoral level are cultural and historical geography, economic geography, resource management, physical geography and geographic information sciences.
+Research areas for graduate study at the Doctoral level are cultural, political and historical geography, economic geography, resource management, community and regional development, physical geography and geographic information sciences.

-All candidates must successfully complete Geography 6000 if that course, or an equivalent course, has not been included in their Master's program.
-In addition, all candidates are required to successfully complete a minimum of 6 credit hours in graduate program courses.
+All candidates must successfully complete Geography 6000 and 6001 if these courses, or equivalent courses, have not been included in their Master's program.
+In addition, all candidates are required to successfully complete a minimum of 3 credit hours in graduate program courses.